LarsBarkman/LarsBarkman.github.io/_posts/2015-05-20-the-three-most-important-laws-for-it-architects.md

 ---
 layout: post
-title: The three most important ”laws” for IT architects
+title: The Three Most Important ”Laws” for IT Architects
 ---

 Thera are many good laws that help us be more effective in life, but there are three laws that I think are the most important for IT architects.